James Clark (Jesuit): Gonzaga College

 Clark succeeded Bernardin F. Wiget as the president of Gonzaga College (later a high school) in Washington, D.C., in August 1869.
 Charles H. Stonestreet served as the acting president between Wiget's leave of absence and eventual resignation and Clark's appointment as president.
 At the same time, Clark became the pastor of St. Aloysius Church.
 That year, a new Jesuit scholasticate, Woodstock College, opened, which resulted in the removal of many Jesuit teachers from various Jesuit colleges, including Gonzaga, to Woodstock.
 This required that Clark recruit lay teachers to fill the positions.
 Many parents of students at Gonzaga College were not pleased, desiring their sons to be taught by Jesuits.
 As a result, there was sharp decrease in the number of students enrolled in 1869, from several hundred to just 117.
 The number of students rose slightly over the following several years.

 At the 1871 graduation, Clark announced that Gonzaga College would move from F Street NW, between 9th and 10th Streets, to its present location on I Street adjacent to St. Aloysius Church.
 The college purchased land and a building from the Sisters of Mercy and opened at its new location in September 1871.
 Many people affiliated with the school disagreed with the decision to relocate from the center of Washington to what was then its outskirts, where there were few buildings and people.
 The school's sodalities and dramatic and literary societies ceased to exist or were greatly diminished following the move.
 In 1874, Gonzaga College granted the last academic degrees it would ever confer.

 The school's annual fundraising fair was postponed due to the assassination of President Abraham Lincoln in Ford's Theater, one-half block from Gonzaga, on April 14, 1865, and 250 Gonzaga students marched in Lincoln's funeral procession.

 The relocation of the school proved to be disastrous and nearly resulted in its closure.
 The number of students continued to decrease in the final years of Clark's term in office, and the school had incurred substantial debt from relocating and from the construction of St. Aloysius Church.
 Clark resigned the presidency and was succeeded by Charles K. Jenkins on February 2, 1875.

 Later years

 After leaving Gonzaga College, Clark returned to Georgetown University as a teacher and spiritual counselor.
 In 1879, Clark suffered a stroke and became paralyzed.
 He spent the last six years of his life in the Georgetown University infirmary.
-He suffered a second stroke and died on the evening September 9, 1885.
+He suffered a second stroke and died on the evening of September 9, 1885.